Legumes vs. Nuts: What’s the Difference? A Comparison

 B Vitamins

-The B vitamins provided help support the following11:
+The B vitamins provided help support the following 11:

 • Nerve function.